 A tragic ending

-Aside from creating innovative designs and processes, Berger also served as a deputy in the textile workshop under Lily Reich and she developed a curriculum and served as a mentor to numerous students who adopted various Bauhaus methods.
-Unfortunately, Berger like many German Jews of that era died in the Auschwitz concentration camp in April 1944.
+Aside from creating innovative designs and processes, Berger also served as a deputy in the textile workshop under Lily Reich.
+She developed a curriculum and served as a mentor to numerous students who adopted various Bauhaus methods.
+Unfortunately, like many German Jews of that era, Berger died in the Auschwitz concentration camp in April 1944.
 Today, her legacy lives on through her general texts and innovative textile solutions.